SamMcAulay/SamMcAulay/README.md

 ### Hi there, I'm Sam McAulay! 👋

 **Game Developer & Unity Enthusiast based in Ireland** 🇮🇪

-I build immersive virtual worlds, horror puzzle games, and automation tools.
-I love participating in Game Jams and Hackathons to push the limits of interactive storytelling.

 ---

 #### 🛠️ Tech Stack